top of page

 CHITRA PATHAK

 Chitra moved to Chapel Hill in 2013 with her husband and son.
 She became part of UCP family when her son joined UCP as a Turtle in 2014.
 UCP has special place in her heart.
 When she decided to return to work, after her son settled down in his middle school, she reached out to UCP.
-She started as a substitute teacher and, currently, is a fish teacher.
-She is excited to join the Turtle and the Duck class for the 2023-2024 school year.
+She started as a substitute teacher and, currently, is a Turtle teacher.
 She was a trainer and researcher in India for more than a decade before moving to Chapel Hill.
 She has a Doctoral degree in Development Communication, and studied early childhood education and child psychology courses in her bachelor’s degree program.
 Outside of UCP, she is actively involved in her son’s after school activities.
 She loves to cook, organize family get together, and visit places.

 Fish Class Teacher